Rejecting AI Power Monopolies: Vitalik and Beff Jezos Engage in a Heated Debate—Can Decentralized Technology Serve as Humanity’s “Digital Firewall”?

 Vitalik Buterin:

-The early phase looked like this: before WWI, around 1900, there was immense techno-optimism.
+The early phase looked like this: before WWI—around 1900—there was immense techno-optimism.
 Chemistry was technology.
 Electricity was technology.
 That era buzzed with excitement.

-Watch films from then—like Sherlock Holmes adaptations—and feel that optimism.
+Watch films from then—like Sherlock Holmes adaptations—and you’ll feel that optimism.
 Technology was lifting living standards, liberating women’s labor, extending lifespans, creating miracles.

 Thermodynamics and First Principles